jboss-mobile/unified-push-helloworld/android/README.md

 <uses-permission android:name="org.jboss.aerogear.unifiedpush.helloworld" />
 ```

-and add this element as a child of the application element, to register the default AeroGear Android broadcast receiver.
+And add this element as a child of the application element, to register the default AeroGear Android broadcast receiver.
 It will receive all messages and dispatch the message to registered handlers.

 ```xml
 <receiver